macbuse/macbuse.github.io/index.md

 ## Conway's life on a torus

-This is an amusing demontration of how using a convolution to do something is just the right thing to do.
+This is an amusing demonstration of how using a convolution to do something is just the right thing to do.
 There is  a **pytorch** implementation somewhere.

 <center>